aejessen/MICB475_Group5/README.md

 - Meeting on monday at 12 to go over slides
 - No .zip files in the repo
       - Group files into scripts and outputs

+# 7 April 2024
+Meeting Agenda
+- Go over oral presentation slides
+- Decide whether to have a meeting on Wednesday